georgejmx/whisper-blog/README.md

 Clone the repo into your GOROOT.
 Run `go test ./...` to ensure your build is stable.

-Then simply execute the *wb* binary file to spin up the web server and serve frontend
+Execute `go run main.go` to spin up the site